cloudcap10/configcraft/readme.md

 ### - Create docker-compose.yml and .env file

-Basic simple docker compose, using the official caddy image.<br>
-Ports 80 and 443 are pusblished/mapped on to docker host as Caddy is the one in charge of any traffic coming there.<br>
+ In this setup, ports 80 and 443 are published/mapped onto the Docker host, as Caddy is designated to handle all incoming traffic on these ports.

 `docker-compose.yml`
 ```yml